Anna Poetsch Group

 Future Projects and Goals

 The goal of the group is to understand the genomics of DNA damage, repair, and mutagenesis.
-This is a very interdisciplinary task, as it requires an understanding of chemistry, molecular biology, how the genome works, and at the same time the methodology is quantitative, computational and includes cutting methods in machine learning.
-We will do all this with keeping a close link to the clinical oncologists, because we ultimately want to use our gained knowledge for application in the clinic.
+This is a very interdisciplinary task, as it requires an understanding of chemistry, molecular biology, how the genome works, and at the same time the methodology is quantitative, computational and includes cutting edge methods in machine learning and natural language processing.
+We will do all this with keeping a close link to the clinical oncologists and interdisciplinary consortia, because we ultimately want to use our gained knowledge for application in the clinic.

-Bringing these ostensibly separate ways of thinking together, will be part of any future project of the group, irrespective of whether it will be part of looking into mechanisms of the DNA damage response, looking at mutations in cancer, or into the basics of genome editing.
+Bringing these ostensibly separate ways of thinking together will be part of any future project of the group, irrespective of whether it will be part of looking into mechanisms of the DNA damage response, looking at mutations in cancer, or deep into deep learning of how the genome works.

 Methodological and Technical Expertise